Ways to Curb Your Drinking Habits

 - Don’t quit.
 Do not allow yourself to give up.
 Be more persistent with yourself and encourage yourself to continue doing what you know will be helpful for yourself.
 If you quit then are you actually doing what you need to do for yourself.
 Being more forward in what you need and sticking to your goals.

-If you feel like your drinking has increased during the shelter-at-home or due to summer, contact Meenal Patel, LCPC, for a complimentary 20-minute consultation or for an intake.
+If you feel like your drinking has increased during the shelter-at-home or due to summer, Symmetry Counseling for a complimentary 20-minute consultation or for an intake.
 One of her focuses is addiction counseling, and with her extended history of supporting clients through addictions, she can help you too.
 Explore our counseling services in Chicago to get support today.

 Zoe Mittman, LSW Growing up, you may have imagined your 20s to be filled with excitement, love and adventures.
 But life happens and reality sinks in.
 Your life is not what you imagined.
 It is complex.
 Filled with both pain…Read More

 Not what you were looking for?